XpressAI/xircuits.io/docs/how-tos/spark/spark.md

 # Spark

 Before starting any of these examples, please ensure that your Spark configuration is ready.
-You may refer to the [Spark setup guide](../xircuits-components/advanced-components/Spark.md).
+You may refer to the [Spark setup guide](spark-installation.md).
 ## Basic Spark Application

 ![Basic-Xircuit](spark-line-plot-xircuit.png)

-##### Example: SparkLinePlot.xircuit
+##### Example: SparkLinePlot.xircuits

 In this example, you will learn how to start a basic spark application that reads a time series dataset and plots the data.